mrusme/image2kiwi/README.md

 ```

 This output can be used to set Kiwi key animations.
 Please refer to the [Kiwi documentation](https://mrusme.github.io/kiwi) for more info.

+## Notice

+- image2kiwi converts GIFs into multiple frames, meaning that you'd end up with a constantly moving Kiwi animation!
+- image2kiwi converts RGBA into RGB - you can use transparent PNGs, but obviously the transparent parts won't make your keys transparent :-)
+- image2kiwi scales images down to a maximum of 3x4px while keeping their aspect ratio.
+This means: If you supply a 300x300px image, you will end up with a 3x3px animation.
+In that case the bottom keys row won't be triggered by the animation at all.
+You need to supply an image that's 3x4px or has an aspect ratio of 3:4.